SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 ```

 ### Creating transport reactions programmatically
 If models are created [programmatically](@ref ref) it is also possible to create transportation reactions programmatically.
-To do so, use the `TransportatioNReaction` constructor, providing first the rate, and then the transported species:
+To do so, use the `TransportationReaction` constructor, providing first the rate, and then the transported species:
 ```@example spatial_intro_3
 @variables t
 @species X(t) Y(t)